levmon/partner-pod-balancing/project_summary.md

         *   **Coaching Moves Log:** A log of all temporary "what-if" changes made to the coaching trees.
     *   **Partner Pods View:** This area focuses on the flat, non-hierarchical pod relationships.
 It contains:
         *   **Partner Pods:** A view that groups employees under their designated Pod Partner.
+        *   **All Employees:** A comprehensive list of all employees in the selected offering.
+This view includes the employee's current Pod Lead Partner and allows for filtering by location and talent group.
+It also supports bulk-moving employees to a new pod.
         *   **Pod Moves Log:** A log of all temporary changes made to pod assignments.

 *   **Visual Highlighting of Rules and Errors:** The application excels at visually representing the data quality issues and business rules: